worldaffairsconference/donna/README.md

 Previously maintained by [Robert Knowles](https://github.com/rbrtknwls).

-Currently maintained and developmed by [Jefferson Ding](https://github.com/jeffersonucc)
+Currently maintained and developed by [Jefferson Ding](https://github.com/jeffersonucc)

 ## TO-DO
 There are many part of this code that can be refactored into more functions and components.